Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Weapons/README.md

 2. Reduce the spam-clicky nature of Vanilla Melee Weapons.
 3. Rebalance the weapons themselves, making each weapon feel distinct and at least somewhat useful, rather than pure inventory clutter.
 This includes adding new interesting way to obtain special weapons as well as making the legendary weapons feel truly legendary.

 This module tries to achieve all of this through a combination of nerfs, buffs and entirely new mechanics which will overall make combat significantly more strategic and challenging.
-Players who don't care for a challenge or are uninsterested in combat should probably keep this module disabled.
+Players who don't care for a challenge or are uninterested in combat should probably keep this module disabled.

-### Combos & Swing Speed
+## Combos & Swing Speed <sup><sub><sup>[🔼](#margo-weapons-wpnz)</sup></sub></sup>

 Weapon spamming is replaced by combos.
-These are short bursts of continous swings followed by a short cooldown.
+These are short bursts of continuous swings followed by a short cooldown.
 Each weapon type has a configurable combo limit:

 - **Swords:** up to 4 horizontal swipes, by default.
 - **Clubs:** up to 2 hits, being one horizontal swipe and one vertical swipe, by default.
 - **Daggers:** unchanged, effectively up to infinite hits.

 If combo hits are enabled, swing speed bonuses from emerald will affect every frame of the attack animation, as well as the cooldown in between combos.
-This makes speed a significantly more valuable stat than in Vanilla, where it only affeected 1 out of 6 frames (and that frame could be animation-canceled).
+This makes speed a significantly more valuable stat than in Vanilla, where it only affected 1 out of 6 frames (and that frame could be animation-canceled).

-### Offensive & Defensive Swords
+## Offensive & Defensive Swords <sup><sub><sup>[🔼](#margo-weapons-wpnz)</sup></sub></sup>

 In vanilla game code we can find traces of an abandoned fourth weapon type: **Stabbing Swords**.
 This module re-implements stabbing swords into the game.

 Swords are now split between **offensive** and **defensive** archetypes.
 Defensive swwords retain the parry special move, while offensive swords gain a new stabbing thrust move.
 This move allows quick repositioning and also grants invincibility frames.
+You can also change the direction mid-dash by inputing a directional command in a perpendicular direction.

 To improve the defensive parry move, parry damage is increased by 10% for every defense point.
 This adds offensive value to the defense stat itself and makes defensive builds more viable.
 Note that the introduction of weapon combos also adds to the value of a defensive move (you need to protect yourself during combo downtime).

-### Weapon Tiers & Rebalance
+## Weapon Tiers & Rebalance <sup><sub><sup>[🔼](#margo-weapons-wpnz)</sup></sub></sup>

 Weapon stats have been rebalanced across the board:

  - **Clubs** are your general unreliable, imprecise and sluggish, but huge-damage-potential, heavy and larger-hit-box weapons.
- - **Daggers** are the opposite of clubs, being the quick, precise, but short-range and generally-lower-damage potential weapons.
+ - **Daggers** are the opposite of clubs, being the quick, precise, but short-range and generally-lower-damage potential weapons. **Can cause Bleeding** (requires [CMBT](../Combat/README.md#status-conditions) module).
  - **Offensive Swords** are somewhere in the middle, with average damage, speed and precision.
  - **Defensive Swords** are marginally weaker and slower than their offensive counterpart, but are otherwise heavier, sturdier and wider.
 They are somewhere in-between Offensive Swords and Clubs.

-Weapons are categorized by diffrent tiers, [color-coded for your convenience][tropes:color-coded]:
+Weapons are categorized by different tiers, [color-coded for your convenience][tropes:color-coded]:

 ![shield:common]
 ![shield:uncommon]